White-winged cuckooshrike: Description

-EBird describes the bird as "A medium-sized, fairly long-tailed bird of forest and edge from the lowlands to middle elevations in the mountains on Panay and Negros.
-Gray on the crown, back, and rump.
-Has black wings with a large white patch, a black tail with white tips, and white under the base of the tail.
-Male has a black forehead, face, and chest, whereas the female has pale gray underparts.
-Similar to Bar-bellied cuckooshrike, but smaller, lacking the barring on the belly, with white on the wing.
-Voice includes a harsh rising and falling shriek repeated at intervals."
+A medium bird of the forests of Panay and Negros.
+It has a gray crown, back and rump.
+Wings are primarily black with a white wingpart, tail is also black with white tips and vent.
+This species exhibits sexual dimorphism in which the male is much darker than pale females.

+Its call is described as a sharp downward chirp often repeated 10-20 times.

 This species is monotypic and has no subspecies.

 Ecology and behavior

 Feeds on large adult and larval insects.
 Occurs singly, in small groups or with mixed-species flocks of other medium-sized birds like Visayan cuckooshrike.
 They can form flocks of up to 8-10 birds.Typically forages in the canopy.

 Breeds from February to September.
 Nest is undescribed but supposedly recorded 20 meters above the ground on a forked branch.
 Clutch size is 2 to 3 eggs.
 Both male and females feed and care for the chick.